Watch as Cummings and his sheep hire the chairman’s wife as tax administrator | Robesonian

 County Commissioner Jerry Stephens was angry at The Robesonian last week when he went on WAGR radio station and spent 28 minutes criticizing this newspaper — with his focus on its editor.

-We are glad we stayed until the end of the show because it was then that Stephen delivered a gift that we had not expected.
-Stephens actually said that he would not blame county board Chairman Raymond Cummings if he voted to make his wife the next tax administrator.
+We are glad we stayed until the end of the show because it was then that Stephens delivered a gift that we had not expected.
+He actually said that he would not blame county board Chairman Raymond Cummings if he voted to make his wife the next tax administrator.

 “A hundred grand,” he said, speaking of the salary.